Turns out your ‘low carb’ snack may not be as low carb as you thought…

 CARBS: 5.1g ~ PROTEIN: 14.8g ~ FAT: 61.4g

 Score!
 I actually thought hazelnuts would be higher up on the list because to me they taste pretty sweet (and also probably because I associate them with a certain commercial chocolate spread).
 If you’re craving something sweet but don’t want to go crazy on the carbs, hazelnuts a good nut to go with.
-Try a handful in a homemade trail mix with a square of 85-90% dark chocolate chopped into chunks.
+Try a handful in a homemade trail mix with a square of 85-90% dark chocolate chopped into chunks, add them to your pancake stack or check out our amazing Halo Top & Protein Pancake Waffle Ice-Cream Sandwich.

 CARBS: 4.9g ~ PROTEIN: 9.8g ~ FAT: 71.9g